jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

   }
 </script>

-…where are random values have two dimensions.
+…where our random values have two dimensions.
 Thankfully, we already have two dimensions to play with, the number of times `rand()` is called, and the seed.

 _Have you ever had this much fun??_